DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 The challenge is `BASE64URL(SHA256(code_verifier))`.
 In other words it is a shorter string representing the SHA256 of the verifier.

-Maybe this is obvious, but: the two strings are different.
+This should be obvious: the two strings are different.
 You must compute the challenge from the verifier.
 It is not possible to compute the verifier from the challenge.